PJUllrich

 Why this course?

 I love Elixir, but believe that it’s not easy to get started with it.
 I learn best by doing, so I created this course to teach newcomers just enough Elixir and LiveView to get them started using a real-world example.
 After this course, I believe that you know enough Elixir to continue your learning journey on your own.
-If you just got an Elixir job (congrats!), this course will help you to hit the ground running :muscle:
+If you just got an Elixir job (congrats!), this course will help you to hit the ground running :flexed_biceps:

 For whom is this course?